niyiomotoso/remo-pattern-detector/README.md

 - MockMvc for HTTP-level testing
 - Lombok for boilerplate-free models

-This service is modular and designed with extensibility in mind.
+I made it modular and designed it with extensibility in mind.
 Core services are defined by interfaces, allowing for future implementations (e.g., rule-based vs ML-based detection) without impacting existing layers.

 ## ️ Setup Instructions